×

 Consultant, United Kingdom

-At CIG, Ben has worked on social & human rights impact assessments, evaluations of project stakeholder engagement (including with Indigenous & Land-Connected Peoples), and a livelihood restoration plan for economic displacement impacts.
-In addition, he has conducted research into social development program best practice, and supported the development & delivery of CIG’s Social Impact Assessment online course.
+At CIG, Ben has worked on Social & Human Rights Impact Assessments, evaluations of stakeholder engagement (including with Indigenous and Land-Connected Peoples), and Livelihood Restoration Plans for displacement impacts.
+Ben has conducted research into social development program best practice, and supported the development and delivery of CIG’s ‘Social Impact Assessment’ and ‘Indigenous Peoples’ Rights and Projects’ online courses.

-Prior to joining CIG, Ben worked as a caseworker and researcher in the Parliamentary & Constituency Offices of a British Member of Parliament and Shadow Paymaster General (Cabinet Office), Fleur Anderson.
+Prior to joining CIG, Ben worked as a caseworker and researcher in the Parliamentary & Constituency Offices of British Member of Parliament and Shadow Paymaster General (Cabinet Office), Fleur Anderson.
+Ben’s previous work in the charity sector includes roles at the Safe Passage Project, a non-profit legal services organisation for refugee and immigrant children, and the Marmalade Trust, a loneliness awareness charity.

 Ben holds a First-Class Politics & International Relations BSc from the University of Bristol.
 This degree was oriented towards human rights-related issues, largely focused on Sub-Saharan Africa.